truechain/truechain-consensus-core/README.md

 ### LICENSE

+The Apache License (2.0).

-The MIT License, a copy of which is included within all files in the codebase.
+A copy of the header is included within all files in the codebase along with the full LICENSE txt file in project's root folder.